Team-Optix-3749/Java-Training-2024/Pokemon/README.md

 Your explanations should have a bit of detail relating to specific parts of your code, not just citing things I've said or are written in these instructions

-3. Send a link to your github to @Noah over discord.
+3. Send a link to your github pull request to @Noah over discord.

 If you get it to me before Saturday, I will for sure review it before the end of the weekend.
 If you get it to me before Tuesday, I will review it before the next weekend